Christianity is based on the Bible, by far the most widely read

 reflecting on our baptism should dramatically impact our spiritual

 life today -- precisely the argument that Paul makes in Romans 6:1-14.

 Are you living the baptized life?

-early Christians believed about baptism by David Bercot (audio
+Christians believed about baptism by David Bercot (free online).

-CD).
-Our convictions should come from the Scriptures but validation
+Our convictions should come from the Scriptures but validation by the

-by the early church (pre-325 AD) is a helpful check.
-The early church
+early church (pre-325 AD) is a helpful check.
+The early church in

 On divorce and remarriage:

 the Golden Shore: The Life of Adoniram Judson by Courtney

 Anderson.
 A beautifully written and inspiring account of the first